-While most people can make it through the first days, maybe even weeks of January, it is those days and weeks throughout the rest of 2018 that sometimes catch up with even the best of intentions.
+While most people can keep up with their New Year's resolutions through the first days of January, it is those days and weeks throughout the rest of the year that can catch up with even the best of intentions.

 So how do you make your New Year's resolution stick?
 Experts say it is important to remember it is a journey, not an overnight fix, especially when it comes to the most common of resolutions, weight loss and exercise.